 CB editions publishes short fiction, poetry, translations and other work which, as the Guardian noted, ‘might otherwise fall through the cracks between the big publishers’.
 The first four books were published in November 2007.
-CBe titles have won a fiction prize and two poetry prizes and have been shortlisted for a translation prize and other awards.
-An overview of CBe (‘if it began as a publisher of last resort, it has become one of first-class tastes’), part of the online Guardian’s continuing series on small presses, can be read here.
+CBe titles have won a fiction prize, a translation prize and three poetry prizes, and have been shortlisted for other awards.
+An overview of CBe (‘if it began as a publisher of last resort, it has become one of first-class tastes’), published in the online Guardian in 2011, can be read here.

 The covers of the books, which (with the occasional exception) feature simply the title and author’s name on manilla board, allude with respect and thanks to the paperback London Magazine editions published by Alan Ross in the late 1960s and early 70s.
 (For images of those books, see this interview.)

-CBe titles – like those of many other small presses – are not usually stocked by the big chainstore bookshops and are only intermittently available on Amazon.
+CBe titles are distributed by Central Books and represented to the trade by Inpress.
 CBe benefits most from purchases made direct from this site; delivery within the UK is free and the books are usually sent within 24 hours of ordering.

-CBe receives no external funding, public or private, and relies entirely on sales of the books to stay alive.
+CBe is a one-person venture.
+It receives no external funding, public or private, and relies entirely on sales of the books to stay alive.

 Free Verse: The Poetry Book Fair, a platform for poetry publishers to present and sell their work direct to the public, was initiated by CBe in 2011 and has grown in size each following year.
-Travel costs for publishers travelling from Scotland, Wales and other regions of the UK are subsidised by funding from Arts Counciol England.
+From 2014 the book fair will be run independently by Chrissy Williams and Joey Connolly.
 The pictures below show the 2012 poetry book fair at Candid Arts, London, and the 2013 fair at the Conway Hall, London.

-Four titles to be published in early 2014 are now available for pre-order from this website: May-Lan Tan, Things to Make and Break; Will Eaves, The Absent Therapist: Agota Kristof’s novel The Notebook and her memoir The Illiterate.
+Four 2014 titles are now available to buy: May-Lan Tan, Things to Make and Break; Will Eaves, The Absent Therapist; Agota Kristof’s novel The Notebook and her memoir The Illiterate.

 Dan O’Brien’s War Reporter: winner of the 2013 Fenton Aldeburgh First Collection Prize and shortlisted for the Forward First Collection Prize 2013.
 (CBe’s two other first collections – J.O.
 Morgan’s Natural Mechanical and Nancy Gaffield’s Tokaido Road) – also both won the Aldeburgh Prize and were shortlisted for the Forward.)